-There was one expenditure made during the year for materials and supplies exceeding \$15,000 and no expenditure was made for public works exceeding \$100,000.
-We examined documentation which indicated that this expenditure had been properly advertised and accepted in accordance with the provisions of LAS-RS 38:2211-2251.
+There were three expenditures made during the year for materials and supplies exceeding \$15,000, but no expenditure was made for public works exceeding \$100,000.
+We examined documentation which indicated that all of these expenditures had been properly advertised and accepted in accordance with the provisions of LAS-RS 38:2211-2251.